Abedalkareem/SimpleEngine/README.md

 }
 ```
 <br>
-Also, it will allow you to pause resume the game using `paused` property.<br>
+Also, it will allow you to pause resume the game using `paused` property.

 ```
 paused = true // to pause the game.